-This course will include basic statistical techniques for analyzing and interpreting cognitive, psychomotor, and affective variables in movement studies and exercise science.
-Use of these evaluative tools will be applied to the field of human movement.
+This course will include a review of the basic statistical techniques used to analyze and interpret cognitive, psychomoter, and affective variables in athletic training and the sports medicine field.
+Use of these evaluative tools is applied to research samples from the discipline.

-ATEP 515 Pathomechanics of Musculoskeletal Disorders (3:3:0)
+ATEP 515 Pathomechanics of Musculoskeletal Disorders (3)